dulearnaux/DCNmodel/docs/wiki.md

 are implemented.

 * Real valued features are log transformed in the paper.
-But the data set comes with normalized values already, so nothing is done to them.
+But the data set comes with normalized numerical values already, so nothing is done to them.
 * Categorical features are OHE and embedded
   * Embedding dimensions are  `int(6 x (category cardinality)**0.25)`
   * After concatenation, there are `1026` dimensions in the paper.
 Depending on